oxnr/awesome-notes/Business/Inspiration.md

 > If you start walking the way, the way appears.

-> In world that is changing so quickly the biggest risk you can take is not taking any risk.
+> In a world that is changing so quickly the biggest risk you can take is not taking any risk.

 > It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is most adaptable to change.